BrianHao/Dotify/README.md

-# Assignment 3 - Dotify
+# Dotify
 Brian Hao

-CSCI235

-Dotify is an app that allows a user to maintain a library of songs and create and manage playlists containing said songs.
+A console app that allows a user to maintain a library of songs and create and manage playlists containing said songs.

-### Songs, Library and Playlists

-A Different Clever Title 3|Another Clever Artist|Clever Album

 ### Commands available to the user
 The following are the actions available to the user when using Dotify: